phetsims/decaf/README.md

 ```

 ## Deploy production
-Run the script from the previous command, outputted after `SERVER SCRIPT TO PROMOTE DEV VERSION TO PRODUCTION VERSION`
+Using phet-admin credentials, run the script from the previous command, outputted after `SERVER SCRIPT TO PROMOTE DEV VERSION TO PRODUCTION VERSION`
 Test launching the sim from the sim page.

 ## Batch build and deploy